 In the home setting, the laboring woman has more control.
 It is her environment and the attendants are guests.
 The problem with home birth in the United States is that we do not have a good bridge from home to hospital if a transfer is necessary.
 Distrust and animosity often exists between home birth providers and hospital staff.
 They have different perspectives and ways of interacting with the laboring woman.

 When a woman has complications that require transfer to the hospital, good communication between home and hospital is needed for a smooth process.
 Often the open communication does not exist.
 Transfer needs to take place at the right time, but it might be delayed if a good plan with a local hospital is not in place.

 When a mom desires a homebirth, she should ask the provider a lot of questions.
 At what point in labor will the midwife/doctor arrive to provide care?
 Will she/he have an assistant, trained in infant resuscitation?
 What is the plan if complications occur?

-The home birth staff provide medical supplies and a list of items needed for the birth.
-The mom should plan to have friends or family available to provide meals, fluids, emotional support, laundry needs and etc. A doula can be a great help.
+The home birth staff will provide medical supplies and a list of items the mother should have on hand for the birth.
+The mother should plan to have friends or family available to provide meals, fluids, emotional support, laundry needs and etc. A doula can be a great help.

 A doctor speaks about her experience as a midwife and her view of home birth here.